-The Groups forestry holdings incorporates forestry assets held by Council and its subsidiary, Gisborne Holdings Limited (GHL).
+The Groups forestry holdings incorporates forestry assets held by Council.

-Tauwhareparae Farms Ltd (TFL) a subsidiary of GHL has voluntarily entered the New Zealand Emissions Trading Scheme (ETS) in respect of 1,224.2 hectares of forest land located in the Tauwhareparae area.
-This entitles TFL to receive emissions units (units) for carbon stored in the specified area from a 1 January 2008 baseline
+Gisborne Holdings Limited (GHL) has voluntarily entered the New Zealand Emissions Trading Scheme (ETS) in respect of 1,224.2 hectares of forest land located in the Tauwhareparae area.
+This entitles GHL to receive emissions units (units) for carbon stored in the specified area from a 1 January 2008 baseline.